 When considering a delicate treatment such as IPL photofacials, you’ll want to find a practitioner you can trust.

-Dr. Quita Lopez stands out as the only cosmetic surgeon in Central Oregon that completed a full general surgery residency.
+Dr. Quita Lopez stands out as the only cosmetic surgeon in Northern Oregon that completed a full general surgery residency.
 She embodies the experience and sound judgment that you want when considering treatment for a sensitive region such as your face.
 Start your rejuvenation by scheduling an appointment with Dr. Lopez.
-Our caring office staff in Bend, Oregon would be delighted to hear from you at 503-353-0888.
+Our caring office staff in Portland, Oregon would be delighted to hear from you at 503-353-0888.

-About Photofacials in Bend, Oregon
+About Photofacials in Portland, Oregon

 If you are looking to heal some of the mild to moderate damage your skin has sustained over the years, photofacials offer a safe option.
 Photofacials use intense pulsed light to target the problematic areas of skin on your face.